wzjoriv/Larp/README.md

 ## 📚 Citation

-If you use Larp in your research or projects, please cite:
+If you use Larp in your work, please cite the following:

 ```bibtex
 @article{rivera2024multi,